 Before we dive into how you can supercharge your child’s waste removal system and actually improve their autistic symptoms, I want to highlight something.

-In the last couple weeks, we’ve published other articles showing how certain supplements and diet changes can help improve your child’s autistic symptoms.
+We’ve published other articles showing how certain supplements and diet changes can help improve your child’s autistic symptoms.
 If you want the best results for your child, these different strategies actually work best together.

 Not only should you remove MSG from your child’s diet, but you should also fix their gut bacteria and gut lining.
 Using glutathione and other supplements to improve your child’s ability to remove waste from their system works better if we aren’t putting in waste in the first place and their body is better able to handle it with better gut lining and bacteria.